kensnyder/bunshine/README.md

     c.locals.safePayload = result.data;
   };
 }

 app.post('/api/users', castSchema(userCreateSchema), createUser);

 // Destructure context object
 app.get('/api/*', async ({ url, request, json }) => {
-  // do stuff with url and request return text('my json response');
+  // do stuff with url and request return json({ message: 'my json response' });
 });
 ```

-## Decisions
+## Design Decisions

 The following decisions are based on scripts in /benchmarks:

-- bound-functions.ts - The Context object created for each request has its
+- `bound-functions.ts` - The Context object created for each request has its
   methods automatically bound to the instance.
 It is convenient for developers
   and adds only a tiny overhead.
-- inner-functions.ts - The Context is a class, not a set of functions in an
+- `inner-functions.ts` - Context is a class, not a set of functions in a
-  enclosure which saves about 3% of time.
+  closure, which saves about 3% of time.
-- compression.ts - gzip is the default preferred format for the compression
+- `compression.ts` - gzip is the default preferred format for the compression
   middleware.
 Deflate provides no advantage, and Brotli provides 2-8% additional
   size savings at the cost of 7-10x as much CPU time as gzip.
 Brotli takes on
   the order of 100ms to compress 100kb of html, compared to sub-milliseconds
   for gzip.
-- etags - etag calculation is very fast.
-On the order of tens of microseconds
+- `etags.ts` - etag calculation is very fast.
+On the order of tens of
-  for 100kb of html.
+  microseconds for 100kb of html.
-- lru-matcher.ts - The default LRU cache size used for the router is 4000.
+- `lru-matcher.ts` - The default LRU cache size used for the router is 4000.
   Cache sizes of 4000+ are all about 1.4x faster than no cache.
-- response-reencoding.ts - Both the etags middleware and compression middleware
+- `response-reencoding.ts` - Both the etags middleware and compression
-  convert the response body to an ArrayBuffer, process it, then create a new
+  middleware convert the response body to an ArrayBuffer, process it, then create a new Response object.
-  Response object.
 The decode/reencode process takes only 10s of microseconds.
-- TextEncoder-reuse.ts - The Context object's response factories (c.json(),
+- `TextEncoder-reuse.ts` - The Context object's response factories (c.json(),
-  c.html(), etc.) reuse a single TextEncoder object.
-That gains about 18% which
+  c.html(), etc.) reuse a single `TextEncoder` object.
+That gains about 18%
-  turns out to be only on the order of 10s of nanoseconds.
+  which turns out to be only on the order of 10s of nanoseconds.
-- timer-resolution.ts - performance.now() is faster than Date.now() even though
+- `timer-resolution.ts` - `performance.now()` is faster than `Date.now()` even
-  it provides additional precision.
-The performanceHeader uses performance.now()
+  though it provides additional precision.
+The `performanceHeader()` middleware
-  when it sets the X-Took header, which is rounded to 3 decimal places.
+  uses `performance.now()` when it sets the `X-Took` header with the number of
+  milliseconds rounded to 3 decimal places.

 Some additional design decisions:

 - I decided to use LRUCache and a custom router.
 I looked into trie routers and
   compile RegExp routers, but they didn't easily support the concept of matching
   multiple handlers and running each one in order of registration.
 Bunshine v1
-  did use `path-to-regexp`, but that recently stopped supporting `*` in route
+  did use `path-to-regexp`, but that recently stopped supporting many common
-  registration.
+  route definitions.
+- Handlers must use `Request` and `Response` objects.
+We all work with these
+  modern APIs every time we use `fetch`.
+Cloudflare Workers, Deno, Bun, and
+  other runtimes decided to use bare `Request` and `Response` objects for their
+  standard libraries.
+Someday Node may add support too.
+Frameworks like Express
+  and Hono are nice, but take some learning to understand their proprietary APIs
+  for creating responses, sending responses, and setting headers.
+- Handlers receive a raw `URL` object. `URL` objects are a fast and standardized
+  way to parse incoming URLs.
+The router only needs to know the path, and so
+  does no other processing for query parameters, ports and so on.
+There are many
+  approaches to parse query parameters; Bunshine is agnostic.
+Use
+  `c.url.searchParams` however you like.

 ## Roadmap